 The ARHCA is the largest heavy construction association in Canada.
 We represent contractors who work on the construction and rehabilitation of highways, municipal roads, bridges, sewer, and water projects, as well as the suppliers (such as equipment dealers, finance companies, aggregate suppliers, law firms, etc.), and consulting engineers who work with them.
 ARHCA member companies can also be found constructing streets, curbs and gutters, sewer and water systems, and other infrastructure for residential, commercial, oilfield, oil sands and forestry projects.

 The ARHCA supports long-term, stable investment in our transportation infrastructure at the best possible value to the taxpayer.
 The ARHCA also believes that a strong transportation system is essential to Canada’s future, providing a cost-effective method of moving goods and services to local and world markets, and giving Canadians a safe and efficient way to travel.

-- consultant members - consulting engineering firms and others who provide supplies or services to the industry
+Associate members - financial services, equipment dealers, and others who provide supplies and services to the industry Consultant members - consulting engineering firms.

 The annual general meeting of the ARHCA is held in either November or December following the end of the fiscal year, although other general meetings may be called at the discretion of the Board of Directors or in response to requests from the members.

 A nominating committee consisting of the Immediate Past Chairman of the ARHCA and two other past Chairmen, presents a slate of officers.
 Additional nominations may be accepted from the floor at the annual general meeting.
 Directors serve a two year term.

 The Board of Directors of the ARHCA runs the business of the organization under the guidance of an Executive Committee consisting of the Chairman, first and second Vice-Chairmen, President and the Immediate Past Chairman.

 Board of Directors